Lofoten with roof tents – guide with practical advice and inspiration

 Camping rules in Lofoten

-Norway has the same right of public access as Sweden and it is okay to camp with a regular tent and wild camp with a car as long as there is no camping ban and you stay at least 150 meters from the nearest residence.
+Norway, like Sweden, has the right to roam and it is okay to camp with a regular tent and wild camp with a car as long as there is no camping ban and you keep at least 150 meters from the nearest residence.

-The areas where camping is not allowed are relatively few, here you can see a map with different restrictions marked.
+The areas where camping is not allowed are relatively few, here you can see a map with various restrictions marked.
 Good to know before your visit to Lofoten!

-Always respect the rules, take care of your trash and always leave the place as it was (or even better) than before you came.
+Always respect the rules, take care of your trash, and always leave the place as it was (or even better) than before you arrived.

 This is how the Lofoten tourist organization summarizes it:

-When you travel to Lofoten with a rooftop tent, it is good to be aware that it will most likely be difficult to find rooftop tent spots where you are completely alone.
+When you go to Lofoten with roof tents, it is good to be aware that it will most likely be difficult to find roof tent spots where you are completely alone.
 But of course, it is possible!

 And if nothing else, there are plenty of nice campsites and parking bays along the roads.

-Whether you plan to stay at a campsite or find a parking bay/parking spot, it is good not to be too late.
-During high season it can be full.
+Whether you plan to stay at a campsite or find a parking bay/stopover, it is good not to be too late.
+During high season, it can get full.

-At the campsites we stayed at, cars with rooftop tents were counted as “campervans” which in price range was between a regular tent and a motorhome.
+At the campsites we stayed at, cars with roof tents were counted as “campervans” which in price range was between a regular tent and a motorhome.
 We paid 300-400 SEK/night.

 Our favorite campsite during the trip was Lofoten Beach Camping.
 It is close to both Kvalvika Beach, Ryten, and Reinebringen which we strongly recommend you visit/hike to.